Panasonic L10 versus Olympus E-520

 Both the L10 and the E-520 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Panasonic and Olympus.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Panasonic L10 and the Panasonic L10?
 Below is a summary of the relative strengths of each of the two contestants.

 - More affordable: Was introduced into a lower priced segment (14 percent cheaper at launch).